rackerlabs/design-system/_component_design/tooltip.md

 layout: component
 category: Components
 usage: >
-  A tooltip is a message that appears when a user places a cursor over an image, icon, hyperlink or other user interface element.
+  A tooltip is a message that appears when a user places a cursor over an image, icon, hyperlink, or other user interface element.
 preview-image: preview-images/tooltip.svg
 status: stable
 resource: true
-last-modified: 2018-05-23
+last-modified: 2018-06-01
 helix-ui-css: true
 helix-ui-javascript: true
 ---